chaecramb/simple_twitter_sentiment/README.md

 ### Sentiment analysis

-Run `sentiment_analysis.py` to perform analysis of the downloaded tweets (filepath is currently hard-coded, so will need to modified), and save to a log file within the log folder.
+Run `sentiment_analysis.py` to perform analysis of the downloaded tweets (filepath is currently hard-coded, so will need to be modified), and save to a log file within the log folder.
 Specific terms of interest will be read from `terms_of_interest.py` and added to the analysis.
-Semantic orientation with be record for these terms along with the top 20 most positive and negative terms (both for single words and for bigrams).
+Semantic orientation will be record for these terms along with the top 20 most positive and negative terms (for both single words and for bigrams).